 Whether you think you are over-explaining or you’ve just been told that you do this, you may or may not truly be over-explaining.
 Consider what you are explaining and why.
 And then do one more thing… (take a simple one-phrase self-assessment).

 What are you explaining?
-If you are explaining strategic direction and what success looks like, to create a clear vision for others, then you are over-explaining.
+If you are explaining strategic direction and what success looks like, to create a clear vision for others, then you are not over-explaining.
 Jump to #2.
 If you are explaining your reason for not doing what you said you’d do, then stop.
 Reasons and results are mutually exclusive.
 Focus on results and next best steps.
 There is something to learn from what didn’t get done, but there’s nothing to explain.

 Stop trying to explain away a lack of results.
 You are only pushing results farther away.
 Shift attention to best next steps toward results.